SubhajitSK/Real-Time-Chat-Application/README.md

 - **App.jsx:** Main React application component.
 - **Server.js:** Entry point for the Node.js server.

+The backend server is configured to serve the frontend's static files from the `dist` folder.
+This allows both the frontend and backend to run seamlessly on the same port.

 ## 4. Setting Up the Project

 1. Clone the repository: